Gavin And Stacey finale may finally solve Bryn and Jason’s fishing trip mystery

 It showed all the recurring characters dancing and wincing after a round of shots.

-Gavin and Stacey (Matthew Horne and Joanna Page), who got married in the first season of the show in 2007, are still together, and Stacey is seen cheekily whipping Gavin’s bottom.
+Gavin and Stacey (Mathew Horne and Joanna Page), who got married in the first season of the show in 2007, are still together, and Stacey is seen cheekily whipping Gavin’s bottom.

 The BBC previously said that in the 2024 special Gavin and Stacey are “looking for new ways to spice up their 17-year marriage”, and Nessa begins a new business venture.